RoboSparrow/Moodle-Clean-Theme-Boilerplate/readme.md

  * set `$THEME->name` to your sexact short name (i.e `$THEME->name = 'mytheme';`)
  * `$THEME->sheets = array('custom','cleanchild')`.
  $THEME->sheets defines the stylesheets loaded by your theme.
-The second entry refers to an empty css file `style/cleanchiild.css'` wich you can use for your custom styles.
-Alternatively rename bots the css file and the array entry.
+The second entry refers to an empty css file `style/cleanchild.css'` wich you can use for your custom styles.
+Alternatively rename both the css file and the array entry.
 Add any stylesheet you want by locating them into the `style` folder and appending them to the array. (rule: filename without extension)
  Leave the `clean` entry as the first element in this array to ensure a proper queuing of the loaded css files.

 The  `config.php` offers a lot more options.
 See the Moddle docs for this: https://docs.moodle.org/dev/Theme_config_file